 This permits the flexible attachment of key-value pairs to any of the OME types which are annotatable.
 Such annotations attached to key UI elements like images and datasets will be presented by the clients, and can be edited with the appropriate permissions.
-See the section on Data Annotation in the User guides for more information.
+See Managing Data on OMERO User Help for more information.
 See examples of creating MapAnnotations in Java and Python pages.